-- Yes, we have a free port named Pevek, the northernmost port of Russia.
-But there are no registered residents yet.
-I think one of the main reasons for this is the stricter, in comparison with the TOP, conditions for joining the PWS.
-I believe that taking into account our regional specifics (severe climate, low population density, prevalence of subsoil use in the regional economy), "green light" in the SPV can be given to different types of business, not just logistics-oriented.
+- Yes, the port of Pevek, the northernmost port of Russia, has been declared free.
+But there are no registered residents here yet.
+I think one of the main reasons for this is the stricter conditions for joining FPV compared to the TOP.
+I believe that, taking into account our regional specifics (harsh climate, low population density, predominance of subsoil use in the regional economy), the green light in FPV can be given to various types of business, not just those focused on logistics.

 - The value of Pevek as a port, probably, has increased?

-- It becomes the reference point of all Far Eastern logistics.
-All cargoes for and from gold and polymetallic deposits, such as: Dome, Mayskoye, Baimka, Peschanka, - are transferred through Pevek.
-This is a gold-containing concentrate, and building materials, and equipment, and products, and equipment ...
+- It is becoming the focal point of all Far Eastern logistics.
+All cargoes for and from gold-bearing and polymetallic deposits, such as Kupol, Mayskoye, Baimka, Peschanka, are transshipped through Pevek.
+This includes gold-bearing concentrate, building materials, machinery, products, and equipment ...

 Now, as you know, Bilibino NPP is gradually being decommissioned and replaced by a more powerful floating nuclear power plant (LNPP) Lomonosov, whose hydrotechnical elements will be located on the coast near Pevek.
 The grand joint project of RusHydro and Rosneftegaz requires regular delivery of construction materials, and this also activates the operation of port facilities.